 Rev. William N. Sayre, the pastor at the Union Meeting House and then the Presbyterian church, was a member of the Dutchess County Anti-Slavery Society and is thought to have been active in an Underground Railroad in Pine Plains, but there is no evidence to support this and we are not aware of any Underground Railroad stations that existed in Pine Plains.

 The needlework pictured here is on loan to the Brooklyn Museum.
-When the museum acquired it in 2006 they contacted the historical society because they were hoping we could give them some information on the former owner, Ruhamer Bird (whom they presumed had made it), and they mistakenly thought she was from Pine Plains.
+When the museum acquired it in 2006 they contacted the historical society because they were hoping we could give them some information on the original owner, Ruhamer Bird (whom they presumed had made it), and they mistakenly thought she was from Pine Plains.
 In fact, Ruhamer Bird (1830-1910) was a Stanford socialite who lived in the beautiful Greek Revival mansion that still stands on Hunns Lake Road near Carpenter Hill Road, just south of Pine Plains.
 While she very well could have made this, the evidence was just not conclusive enough and the museum has attributed it to "unknown".
 Here is what they say about the piece on their website:

 An abolitionist made this small, unfinished embroidery during the Civil War (1861–65), the year before the Emancipation Proclamation made slavery illegal in the rebellious Southern states.
 The composition is most likely derived from a political print of the era.
 At the outset of the Civil War, the North’s goal was not the abolition of slavery, but rather the preservation of the Union.
 It was a law in the North that runaway slaves, called “contraband,” were to be returned, although some Northern generals refused to do so.
 At first Lincoln himself wavered on this issue, but the fate of runaways became a political issue after the Union army occupied the Sea Islands off the coast of South Carolina in November 1861 and discovered ten thousand abandoned slaves.
 An outpouring of support for these abandoned slaves and other slaves who had escaped persuaded Lincoln to add emancipation as a goal of the Civil War and led directly to his Emancipation Proclamation of January 1, 1863.